 Our annual three-day science festival celebrates Durham University’s latest research with our local community, targeting 7 to 11 year olds and their families.
 Each year during the local schools’ October half-term holiday more than 200 staff and student volunteers from departments across the University engage and inspire young people.
 Since 2010 well over 45,000 visitors have shared in the excitement of Durham University research.
 For more information go to: www.durham.ac.uk/celebrate.science

-A host of events will be taking place across Durham University visitor attractions as part of the Celebrate Science Festival.
-From FREE children's craft activities to nature trails, they'll be so much to see and do.
-Make sure you explore our other venues to see what else you can discover
+A host of Free events will be taking place across Durham University visitor attractions as part of the Celebrate Science 2021 Festival.
+From FREE children's craft activities to science and nature trails.
+Explore our other venues to see what else you can discover.

 Botanic Garden, Hollingside Lane, Durham DH1 3TN, Open daily 10am - 5pm

 Set in 25-acres of parkland just to the south of the city, the Botanic Garden is a wonderful place to explore the science of nature.
 Follow trails through the varied landscapes of the garden, enjoying artwork along the way.

 The Botanic Garden hosts a regular programme of activities and events, for more details visit www.durham.ac.uk/whatson

 Check out our new What's On guide to keep up-to-date with dance, drama, lectures, exhibitions, family activities and much more.

 Durham University Facebook

 Join our Facebook page for the latest updated from Durham University.